Frag Dolls: History

 In February 2011, Psyche retired from the team so she could give her full-time job at Ubisoft her full attention.

-Furthermore, the Frag Dolls opened another casting call in August 2011, where eleven girls, Frag Doll Cadettes, were flown out to San Diego to show their skills in public speaking, crowd interaction, and demoing at Comic Con.
+Furthermore, the Frag Dolls opened another casting call in August 2011, where eleven women, Frag Doll Cadettes, were flown out to San Diego to show their skills in public speaking, crowd interaction, and demoing at Comic Con.
 Moreover, the finalists were also required to showcase their on-camera interviewing abilities through video submissions on the Frag Dolls YouTube channel.
 The team announced shortly after the winners and new additions—Sabre and Pixxel.

 The Frag Dolls underwent a drastic change when two of their original members, Rhoulette and Brookelyn, retired from the team in September and November 2011.
 As a result, Valkyrie remained the last original Frag Doll on the team.

 However, the Frag Dolls proved they had big plans after the New Year rolled around, and without a casting call, another member from the Frag Doll Cadette pool was hired to the team in January 2012—Cryptik.
 Valkyrie also announced that the team would be hiring one or two new members before the end of the year.

 Shortly after, changes continued to roll around when Jinx announced her retirement after receiving a job at Rooster Teeth in late January 2012.
 Less than two months later, glitch had also retired from the team, leaving the Frag Dolls with seven members: Cryptik, Fidget, Pixxel, Sabre, SiREN, Spectra, and Valkyrie.
 Shortly after, Fidget also retires, leaving Frag Dolls down to 6 members.

 In August 2012, the Frag Dolls announced the most recent casting call.
 Instead of pulling from the Frag Doll Cadette pool, they decided to open the casting to the public.
 The 2 newest members, Daze and Esper were announced in October 2012.
 Cryptik announced her retirement in October 2012.

 On May 29, 2015, Ubisoft announced that Frag Dolls would disband.
-Morgan Romine said the video game community had "moved on" and that women playing video games was no longer considered unusual or atypical.
+Frag Dolls founder Morgan Romine said the video game community had "moved on" and that women playing video games was no longer considered unusual or atypical.